 Java 8 was released in March 2014.
 It included Lambda expressions, which are common features in many competing languages but had been absent in Java.
 With Lambda expressions, developers can write applications using a functional approach, as opposed to an object-oriented one.

 March of 2018 saw the release of Java 10 followed by Java 11 in September 2018.
 Java 12 was released in March of 2019.

 Oracle vs. Google lawsuit: Java and Android

 On Aug.
-10, 2010, Oracle launched the first of two lawsuits against Google, the second of which sought $8.8 billion in damages, over the use of the Java programming language in the Android SDK.
+10, 2010, Oracle launched the first of two lawsuits against Google, the second of which sought $8.8 billion in damage over the use of the Java programming language in the Android SDK.

-Litigation ended in May 2016 as both trials found in favor of Google.
+Oracle alleged copyright infringement and that Google's implementation of various Java APIs used code copied directly from Oracle's implementation.
+The litigation ended in May 2016 as both trials found in favor of Google.
 Jurors decided that Android's use of the Java APIs constituted fair use and awarded no damages to Oracle.

 As of 2016, more than half of all handheld phones in the world run on Android, giving Java an incredibly